Table of Contents

 6.4 Parallel Cables

-For very high currents, multiple cables in parallel may be more economical than single large lead:
+For very high currents, multiple cables in parallel may be more economical than a single large conductor:

 Requirements: